 6. Goal setting and projects

-Generally, I find that people are used to a very goal oriented approach to life and are used to working towards becoming a better musician or artist by working in an incremental and compartmentalised approach.
+Generally, I find that people are used to a very goal oriented approach to life and are used to working towards becoming a better musician or artist by working in an incremental and compartmentalised manner.
 But some people on the other hand, are naturally more creative and more exploratory and I find that I can provide more useful guidance for such people by encouraging more structure, more goals and step by step development.
 Equally, over time, my students can become familiar with more exploration and creativity and then it can be helpful to reintroduce more goal orientation and working towards completing small projects.
+Mentoring is the perfect context to explore the dynamics of these potentially opposing dynamics.

 7. Meditation and spirituality